 Ecology and life history

-These whales migrate and forage mostly in continental shelf and coastal waters.
+Gray whales migrate through deep waters.
 Young are born in lagoons and bays.

 Gray whales feed in shallow continental shelf waters and at offshore banks, where “benthic” (bottom-dwelling) invertebrate communities are concentrated.
 The whale’s diet consists of these small invertebrates obtained from the sea bottom.
 Gray whales are the only whale species known to feed extensively on benthic animals.
 When feeding, the whales use the brush-like baleen in their mouths to strain out the tiny animals from the water they draw in.